skynettechnologies/hygraph-all-in-one-accessibility/README.md

 Alternatively, you can send an email to our support team:
 **[hello@skynettechnologies.com](mailto:hello@skynettechnologies.com)**

-## Accessibility Add-on Services
+## Accessibility Paid Add-on Services

 ### **[Manual Accessibility Audit Report](https://www.skynettechnologies.com/all-in-one-accessibility/addons#manual-accessibility-audit-report)**

 Enhance inclusivity and user experience by evaluating your website’s accessibility by accessibility experts.
-WCAG 2.0 / WCAG 2.1 / WCAG 2.2 Level AA conformance testing
+WCAG 2.0 / WCAG 2.1 / WCAG 2.2 Level AA conformance testing.
-Automated, semi-automated testing
+Automated, semi-automated testing.
-Manual testing
+Manual testing.
-Simple before-after UI/UX recommendations on how to fix the issues Comprehensive audit report
+Simple before-after UI/UX recommendations on how to fix the issues.
+Comprehensive audit report.

 ### **[Manual Accessibility Remediation](https://www.skynettechnologies.com/all-in-one-accessibility/addons#manual-accessibility-remediation)**
 Enhance website accessibility and inclusivity with our Manual Accessibility Remediation add-on.
 This service includes fixing accessibility issues and thorough remediation of your website manually.
 Our experts ensure accessibility with WCAG standards, improve user experience for those with disabilities, and provide a detailed report on the improvements made.